FPGAwars/apio/docs/quick-start.md

 ## Step 6: Program the FPGA board

 In this step, we build the project if needed and upload it to the FPGA board.
 With some systems and boards, this requires driver installation using the `apio drivers install` command, while others work out of the box.
 To test if the board is accessible, we will try to list it with the `apio devices` command.
-Since Alhambra-ii uses plain USB rather than a serial port, we will try to list it using the command `apio devices usb`.
+Since Alhambra-ii uses plain USB rather than a serial port, we will try to list it using the command `apio devices scan-usb`.

 ```
-project$ apio devices usb
+project$ apio devices scan-usb

 USB Devices
 ┌───────────┬─────────┬──────────────┬───────────────────┬────────────┬─────────┐